PegasusCompany/chinese_medicine_platform/aws-deployment/README.md

-# AWS Deployment Guide - Chinese Medicine Platform
+# AWS Deployment Guide - Chinese Medicine Platform (Improved)

-This guide will help you deploy the Chinese Medicine Platform to AWS for your hackathon submission.
+This guide will help you deploy the Chinese Medicine Platform to AWS with all debugging fixes included.

 ## 🚀 Quick Deployment